SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 By default,
 functions use their parameter names as labels for their arguments.
-Write an custom argument label before the parameter name, or write ``_`` to use no argument label.
+Write a custom argument label before the parameter name, or write ``_`` to use no argument label.

 .. testcode:: guided-tour